 In the case of a new system development, the systems engineer can begin with a fresh, unencumbered approach to architecture.
 However, in a SoS, the systems contributing to the SoS objectives are typically in place when the SoS is established and the SoS engineer needs to consider the current state and plans of the individual systems as factors in developing an architecture for the SoS.
 This, along with the fact that constituent systems may be complex systems in their own right, leads to a set of challenges to architecting SoS.
 The approach to architecting must be determined by the type of SoS under consideration.
 Whereas a directed SoS can be architected in much the same way as a monolithic system, the other types are less straightforward, because the SOI may be less clearly defined and because the SoS architects knowledge of the constituent systems may be partial.
-Furthermore, whereas in a directed SoS the owner may have authority and funding to require architectural changes of constituent systems.
-Maier (Maier 1998) has focused architecting attention on communication for SoS, arguing that this is the common feature of all types, and he partitions the communication into layers that have a similarity to the layers of interoperability (NCOIC, 2008).
+Furthermore, whereas in a directed SoS the owner may have authority and funding to require architectural changes of constituent systems, in acknowledged and collaborative SoS re-architecting is at the discretion of the owners of the constituent systems.
+Maier (Maier 1998) has focused architecting attention on communication for SoS, arguing that this is the common feature of all types, and he partitions the communication into layers that have a similarity to the layers of interoperability (NCOIC,